nfsarch33/go-chatgpt-prompt-splitter/README.md

 ```bash
 make run-docker-build
 ```
-This will start the Go application and Redis server in separate Docker containers.
+This will start the Go application server in separate Docker containers.

 2. Follow the same steps as above to use the application.